11 Top Things To Do in Indiana Dunes During Your Next Visit

 As an Amazon Associate, I earn from qualifying purchases.
 We may receive a commission for purchases made through these links.
 This site also contains affiliate links to products besides Amazon and we may also receive a commission for purchases.

-Just a heads up— the setup of the park is a little different and can be a little confusing when planning a trip for first-time visitors.
-The State Park is actually surrounded by National Parklands, and this area does require a separate entrance fee.
+Heads up: The setup of this park is a little different and can be a little confusing for first-time visitors.
+The State Park is actually surrounded by National Parklands, and these two areas do require a separate entrance fee.

 The state of Indiana includes 45 miles of shoreline along the southern tip of Lake Michigan.
 Indiana Dunes includes 15 miles of National Park land and over 3 miles in the State Park.